aaronpk/oauth.net/data/specs/README.md

 php fetch-spec-info.php draft-ietf-name
 ```

 This fetches a single draft XML file to parse it for author and version information.
 This information is added to the `status.json` file if found.
+Run this when a new draft is submitted to the working group.

 ```
 php update-author-index.php